According to Infopro Learning, 71% of businesses feel their leaders are not able to lead their organization into the future.

 Alexander the Great Leadership Traits

-He used his troops to their strengths, allowing him to become one of the most successful military leaders in history.
+He used his troops to their strength, allowing him to become one of the most successful military leaders in history.

 Bill Clinton Leadership Traits